What is the Weather Like in Niue in July?

 Rainfall in July

 July gets a gold medal when it comes to rain!
 That is right, it is the month with the lowest amount of precipitation in Niue.
 You can expect a few rare short showers, which tend to clear up quickly.
-In fact, on some occasions, you will find that by the time you take your rain jacket out of your bag, the rain has stopped… This is because Niue is so flat (its highest point is only 69m / 226ft) that the weather passes right over it.
-There is not really any reason for you to take the rain into consideration when planning your activities – it’ll come and go it if comes at all.
+In fact, on some occasions, you will find that by the time you take your rain jacket out of your bag, the rain has stopped… This is because Niue is so flat (its highest point is only 69 m / 226 ft) that the weather tends to pass right over it.

-The average rainfall in Niue in July is 90mm / 3.5” spread over an average of 5 days.
+The average rainfall in Niue in July is 87 mm / 3.4 in spread over an average of 5 days.
 It means that out of the whole month of July, only 5 days may experience some showers.

 Rainfall in Alofi